Are DIY Gutter Guards Right for You?

 Brush

-Brush gutter guards consist of a thick wire with plastic bristles that resemble pipe cleaners.
+Brush gutter guards have a thick wire with plastic bristles that resemble pipe cleaners.
 They rest in your gutter trough and are easy to install as long as you feel safe on a ladder.
 No screws or tools are necessary.
-Brush gutter guards won’t stop small debris and tend to catch the buildup of large debris in their bristles.
-You must remove this type of guard for frequent gutter maintenance.
+Brush gutter guards won’t stop small debris and tend to catch the buildup of large debris in their bristles, so you must remove this type of guard for frequent gutter maintenance.

 Foam